zhna123/ClusterCommands/README.md

   - runjar - adds some stuff to the classpath, sets some options, and runs your jar
   - rechup - same as runjar, but uses nohup and sends output to file
+  - . hcp - adds a file in the current folder to the hadoop classpath.
+Run this with a dot before it or it won't work.
+  - psme - lists all processes running under the current username

 ### Installation